thiswallz/market-summary-live-data/README.md

    }
 ```

-### \* You can use other tool/server/extension to bypass bittrex, like an Chrome CORS extension, just remember change the URL in src/environments/environment.ts and src/environments/environment.prod k.ts
+* You can use other tool/server/extension to bypass bittrex, like an Chrome CORS extension, just remember change the URL in src/environments/environment.ts and src/environments/environment.prod.ts

 ## Socket server (NodeJS) - LiveData at http://localhost:3000/